SelinProject/currecy-converter/README.md

 # CurrencyRate

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+This project is about converting currency base on user selection of currency types and calculate amount.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Conde initialize
+Run `npm install` to install node packages.

 ## Code scaffolding